AlessandroFiorentino/RingDetection-ToolKit/README.md

 > [!Note]
 > This repository is structured for modular experimentation and extension.
-Main functionality lives in the core toolkit, while extra/ or experiments/ folders host advanced studies and prototyping tools.
+The main functionality lives in the core toolkit, while extra/ or experiments/ folders.
+Host advanced studies and prototyping tools.

 ---
 <details>